Trapping of Bose-Einstein condensates in a three-dimensional dark focus generated by conical refraction

-In this section we will study the behavior of the CR beam close to the trap center, i.e. for $\textbf{r}=(\rho \approx 0, Z \approx 0)$, for the value $\rho_0 \equiv \rho_0^{\rm{DF}} = 0.924$ and we will deduce the trapping frequencies and potential depths for its application in ultra-cold atom trapping using the harmonic approximation.
-The strength of the dipolar potential will be considered as:
+In this section, we study the behavior of the CR beam close to the trap center, i.e., for $\rho \approx 0$, $Z \approx 0$, and for the value $\rho_0 = \rho_0^{\rm{DF}} = 0.924$.
+We deduce the height of the potential barriers and, using a harmonic approximation, the vibrational frequencies for trapping of ultracold atoms for the example of the alkali atom $^{87}$Rb.
+The strength of the dipole potential \cite{grimm:1999:dipole,steck:2007:quantum} will be considered for typical experimental conditions as